F5ChannelSE/stc/checkpoint2/README.md

 ## HashiCorp

-Watch the video for the Load Balancing with F5 and Consul [Video] (https://learn.hashicorp.com/tutorials/consul/load-balancing-f5) webinar/learn activity (optionally do the learn activity)
+Watch the video for the Load Balancing with F5 and Consul (https://learn.hashicorp.com/tutorials/consul/load-balancing-f5) webinar/learn activity (optionally do the learning activity)

 Question:  What is an easy CLI command to look at the Consul Logs?